ucdrstdenis/The-Awareness/README.md

 This document has not yet been submitted for publishing.
 Please [cite](Citation.md) this repository if you become aware of information that helps your research.

 ## To Taylor Swift: I have what's needed to bring the concept of 'feeling the sound' to life.
 I can display a working version for you in person (after some discussion).
-Please reach out to me directly as soon as possible, as I look forward to listening to everything you envision displayed for this technology.
+Please reach out to me directly as soon as possible, as I look forward to working with you and listening to everything you envision for this technology.

 Snake-sign.
 Watch.
 Key. <3